 - nearly three quarters of businesses plan to move to a more cloud-native approach, building any new applications in the cloud

-- develop expertise in managing cloud projects.
+Develop expertise in managing cloud projects.
 This typically involves orchestrating the efforts of numerous external partners as well as the in-house team.
-IT departments also need to strengthen their integration and migration skills in order to bring those elements together and make the transition to cloud computing.
+IT departments need to strengthen their integration and migration skills in order to bring those elements together and make the transition to cloud computing.

-- move to using DevOps-based or Agile methodologies.
-This will be driven both by the need to react with greater agility to a rapidly changing business landscape and by the increasing use of technologies designed for rapid deployment, such as microservices and containerisation.
+Move to using DevOps-based or Agile methodologies.
+This is driven both by the need to react with greater agility to a rapidly changing business landscape and by the increasing use of technologies designed for rapid deployment, such as micro-services and containerisation.